You’ve got questions? We’ve got answers!

 Skim milk contains all the same healthy goodness as other milk.
 And the best part?
 Less fat and few calories.
 In fact, 250mL of our skim milk has 0.3 g of fat and only 90 calories, making it a pretty guilt-free (and delicious) snack.

 Quite a bit.
-Each glass of milk provides you with 30% of the recommended daily intake of calcium, so, 3-4 250 mL glasses of milk a day should get you to your ideal daily amount.
+Each glass of milk provides you with 27% of the recommended daily value, where one glass would be 350 mg of calcium.

 This is a reminder of how long your unopened dairy will keep its fresh, quality taste and nutrition in the fridge, provided it’s stored between 1° and 4° Celsius.